yrovsen/life_expectancy/README.md

 ### Feature Creation

-New features were created to enhance the predictive power of the model by leveraging the relationships between existing features.
-Specifically, statistical analysis was used to create new columns based on the relationships between `EDUCATION` and `LIMIT_BAL`, as well as `MARRIAGE` and `LIMIT_BAL`.
+New columns are created to explore the relationship between 'Status' and 'infant deaths' using various statistical measures.
+The code iterates through predefined statistical methods (`statistics`) to compute aggregates of 'infant deaths' grouped by 'Status'.
+Resulting columns are appended to the dataset to capture these relationships.

-For each category in `EDUCATION`, new columns were created to capture the mean, sum, minimum, and maximum values of `LIMIT_BAL`.
-This was done by grouping the data by `EDUCATION` and calculating these statistics, which were then merged back into the main dataset.
+Similarly, new columns are generated to analyze the association between 'Status' and 'Total expenditure' using statistical measures defined in `statistics`.
+This process enhances the dataset by incorporating insights into how 'Total expenditure' varies across different 'Status' categories.

-Similarly, new columns were created for each category in `MARRIAGE`, capturing the mean, sum, minimum, and maximum values of `LIMIT_BAL` by grouping the data by `MARRIAGE` and performing the same statistical calculations.
-These new features provide additional insights into the relationships between these variables, which can improve the model's performance.
+These engineered features aim to enrich predictive models by encapsulating significant relationships between predictors and 'Status', contributing to a more nuanced understanding of factors influencing life expectancy.

 ### Normal Distribution Checking